eerimoq/textparser/README.rst

    parsita            2.31   2401%  unknown
    $

-*NOTE 1*: The parsers are not necessarily optimized for speed.
-Optimizing them will likely affect the measurements.
+*NOTE 1: The parsers are not necessarily optimized for speed.
+Optimizing them will likely affect the measurements.*

-*NOTE 2*: The structure of the resulting parse trees varies and additional processing may be required to make them fit the user application.
+*NOTE 2: The structure of the resulting parse trees varies and additional processing may be required to make them fit the user application.*

-*NOTE 3*: Only JSON parsers are compared.
-Parsing other languages may give vastly different results.
+*NOTE 3: Only JSON parsers are compared.
+Parsing other languages may give vastly different results.*

 Contributing
 ============